-Sitting on the floor in the sunbeam, sat a strange man.
+Sitting on the floor in the sunbeam sat a strange figure.
 The edge of a bright orange cloak slung haphazardly over one shoulder, its bold fish scale design shimmered in the light.
 His face was covered in black ink and in his hands, he held the empty goldfish bowl.
 Through wisps of smoke, he stared up at her.
 He didn’t look happy.

-“Did I win?” said Tom, throwing back the tablecloth and hitting his head on the underside of the table.
+“Did I win?” said Tom throwing back the tablecloth and hitting his head on the underside of the table with a resounding thud.

 The stranger looked from Ann to Tom, sighed and shook his head.

 “Okay?” the stranger whined.
 “Do you know …. no, you wouldn’t would you!”

 “I’m sorry, who are you?” said Ann.